Dental Insurance Plan Quotes – New Jersey

 Fee Schedule Plans plans may operate through a network like a PPO, but typically require lower premiums.
 Fee schedule plans reimburse a certain amount for specific procedures, with the amount listed in a provider’s “fee schedule.”
 Many fee schedule plans come with a calendar year maximum, so be sure to check each provider’s conditions, along with familiarizing yourself with the provider’s fee schedule.

 Indemnity plans give patients the freedom to seek care for any dentist of their choice without a referral.
 These plans are known as “traditional” or “fee-for-service” plans, and reimburse a given amount based on a fee schedule, which is determined by a UCR (Usual, Customary, Reasonable) fee, which is essentially the average cost of care from dentists within the area.
 Most dental indemnity plan providers require you to pay a deductible, and then cover a significant percentage of the UCR fee after receiving and reviewing a bill, which may mean higher out-of-pocket payments.
 Patients shopping for indemnity plans should familiarize themselves with the provider’s fee schedule, as well as how often they update their fee schedule.
-Indemnity plan providers in New Jersey include Nationwide and Security Life.
+Indemnity plan providers in New Jersey include Nationwide and Security Life Insurance Company Of America.